What is an Inductive Sensor?

 The internal structure of the eddy current sensor

-According to the Principle of Faraday electromagnetic induction, a large metal conductor placed in a changing magnetic field will generate an induced current in the shape of a vortex, called an eddy current.
-This phenomenon is called the eddy current effect.
+According to Faraday's law of electromagnetic induction, when a conductive material is placed in a changing magnetic field, induced currents in the form of vortices (called eddy currents) are generated within the conductor.
+This phenomenon is known as the eddy current effect.

 Schematic diagram of eddy current sensor